 The 'Guide on EU funding for the tourism sector (2014-2020)' gathers information on sources of EU funding of interest to the European tourism industry from both private and public sector.

-This latest version (version 3, April 2016) comes with updated hyperlinks, new information on financial instruments (incl.
-EFSI) and additional examples of recently selected projects.
+This latest version (version 3, April 2016) comes with updated hyperlinks, information on financial instruments (incl.
+EFSI) and additional examples of selected projects.

 It also points at projects already funded as a source of inspiration.